nblt/nblt_test.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a four-year Ph.D. student at SJTU supervised by [Prof. Xiaolin Huang](http://www.pami.sjtu.edu.cn/xiaolin).
 My research interests lie in machine learning and optimization for deep neural networks, especially for efficiency, generalization, and robustness considerations.
-Previous to that, I obtained my bachelor's degree in Automation (AI direction) from SJTU.
+Previous to that, I obtained my bachelor's degree in Automation (AI class) from SJTU.
 I have a passion for developing efficient, robust, and scalable machine learning systems.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->